 The lists of events where attendees register will not be affected by the division into departments.

-Which access rights can a person have?
+Which access rights can a user have?

 Users must be assigned access rights in order to access EasySignup.
 The set of access rights are hierarchical, i.e. users on one level have the same rights as users on lower levels.